 JBF Food and Beverage Investment Fund for Black and Indigenous Americans

-The application period for the second round of the James Beard Foundation Food and Beverage Investment Fund for Black and Indigenous Americans will be open from Friday, August 27, 2021 at 12 P.M.
+The application period for the third round of the James Beard Foundation Food and Beverage Investment Fund for Black and Indigenous Americans will be open from Friday, August 27, 2021 at 12 P.M.
 ET to Friday, September 10, 2021 at 12 P.M.
 ET, or until the maximum application limit of 500 is reached.

 2020 was a year of long overdue upheaval and introspection, across the wider society and within the food and beverage industry.
 Inequity and racial disparity have jumped into the national spotlight, but there have always been problems in the larger food system.
 According to a report by NPR, the gap has been greatest in higher-end and fine-dining restaurants where the white staff members tend to make up the majority of front-of-house (higher-paid) employees, while Black, Indigenous, and People of Color (BIPOC) tend to make up the majority of back-of-house (lower-paid) employees.
 Furthermore, individuals from these marginalized communities typically have a harder time accessing capital, often resulting in having to “boot strap” a business with personal debt or loans from friends and family.

 BIPOC in the United States face systemic barriers and racial inequities that prevent many from moving into positions of leadership and/or ownership in the food and beverage industry.
 America’s Black and Indigenous communities in particular have faced oppression for centuries, and were foundational groups upon which American systemic racism was designed.
 Through the processes of kidnapping, slavery, colonization, and mass genocide, these groups endured atrocities that resulted in systems designed to oppress them and eventually oppress all people of color.
 These systems became a part of the fabric of our country.